SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 ##### Neck Length (8-14)
 {:.no_toc}

 Move your head up and down as if you’re nodding OR move head side-to-side as if you're confused.
-Adjust your neck length until any movement is be negligible.
+Adjust your neck length until any movement is negligible.
 All trackers should stay in place.

 ##### Torso length (50-70)
 {:.no_toc}